CharlesB91/retro-bank/README.md

 ## Future Features

-- For the registration area I would implement a password validator which would check that the password meets a certain criteria i.e., 8 characters long with number and special character.
+- For the registration area I would implement a password validator which would check that the password meets a certain criteria i.e., passwords that includes number and special character.
 - Again, for the registration section where the user inputs their name.
 I would implement a name checker which validates the customer has entered a valid name.
 Right now, the user could enter any character and this would be added to the google sheet as their name.
 - Lastly when the user registers, I would implement a savings goal.
 This would be displayed every time the user checks their balance or deposits